 3. Gold

-There are a range of reasons why a council benefits from taking part in the award scheme.
-For those councils who are already confident that they perform to a high standard the scheme provides assurance to the council that it is up-to-date and progressive by the standards set by the sector.
-For those who wish to improve, it provides a framework to plan and make the first steps, helping the council improve performance and confidence, with policies in place for continuous development.
+There are a range of reasons why a Council benefits from taking part in the Award Scheme.
+For those Councils who are already confident that they perform to a high standard the scheme provides assurance that it is up-to-date and progressive by the standards set by the sector.
+For those who wish to improve, it provides a framework to plan and make the first steps, helping the Council improve performance and confidence, with policies in place for continuous development.

 Winning the award should be celebrated by Councillors and Officers, as their commitment and hard work is recognised and respected.

-• The scheme will contribute to the national reputation of local councils demonstrating achievements and a commitment to improvement.
+• The Scheme contributes to the national reputation of Local Councils demonstrating achievements and a commitment to improvement.